zhFelix/Chrome-Dino-AI/README-en.md

 # Chrome-Dino-AI
-An AI of chrome dino.
+A Google Dino AI based on genetic algorithm